ryanczm/Analytic-Musings/notes/fa/fa.md

 The core problem is: You can outplay a team on XG but still lose, and vice versa, and this can happen for streaks - making XG a problem.

+There is a situation where the UK bookmakers like Bet365 price odds.
+To beat those guys, we have to beat the quants from Manchester, Liverpool and London working there.

 In terms of features:

 * **Core momentum feature**